MarcusWordlaw/content-auditor/README.md

 # Content Auditor Blockchain App

 ## Objective
-**The purpose of this project is to demo the ability for cross organizational data to utilize Blockchain as an audit layer.
-The system shows how an administrator can be alerted to information that was modified.**
+**This project demo's the ability for cross organizational data to utilize Blockchain as an audit layer.
+The system displays how an organization's administrator can be alerted to the inclusion of modified or malicious data.**

 ---
 ### Project Requirements